 When children are identified as having SEND, they remain the responsibility of the class teacher.
 The teacher will track the children's progress which is monitored by the SENDCo.
 Children with SEND identified through the processes already stated and requiring additional and/or specific intervention are placed on the school's SEND register.
 Appropriate provision is planned for the children, delivered through specific targets, individual or small group work or access to programmes devised by external agencies as necessary.
-All this information is documented on our provision maps.
+All this information is documented on INSIGHT, our online tracking system.

-The curriculum is differentiated by the class teachers to meet the needs of individual children.
-Differentiation can be seen in a variety of ways including different settings, for example, children may be taught within a small group, working collaboratively with peers or one to one with the teacher or support staff.
+Class teachers adapt their teaching to meet the needs of individual children; this may include different settings, for example, children may be taught within a small group, working collaboratively with peers or one to one with the teacher or support staff.
 Lesson content may include a range of activities with different outcomes according to abilities and alternative recording methods used.
 Pace and format of the lesson can vary.
-Some children with SEND need additional adaptations such as visual timetables or additional English, Maths support, spelling or extra phonics, writing slopes and sensory consideration.
+Some children with SEND need additional adaptations such as visual timetables, additional English or Maths support, spelling or extra phonics, writing slopes and sensory consideration.